DSA Link

 Lead time — when the trial is still weeks out

 • Confirm SWF grading and competition records.
-MOE pulls CCA participation, school awards, SWF Wushu Championship results, NAPFA, and external SWF grading certifications into the DSA portal directly.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, SWF Wushu Championship results, NAPFA, and external SWF grading certifications.
 Ask your wushu coach to verify what's been logged — a documented SWF Grade 3 or above is the single most-cited evidence in wushu DSA.

 • Video-record one full form performance.
 Watch with your child, scoring just two behaviours: (1) at the bottom of every mabu, does the knee track over the toe with the thigh parallel to the ground?
 (2) during transitions, do the eyes follow the technique (gaze leads hand), or stay locked forward?
 These two are the highest-signal items in wushu trials.